karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 ## **2.Configure the csproj file**

-The way to configure the ``container support for .NET`` is through a set of MSBuild properties that can be placed into the application project (.csproj) file.
+The way to configure the container support for .NET SDK is through a set of MSBuild properties that can be placed into the application project (.csproj) file.

 The container support properties we're going to need are the following ones:
 - ``ContainerBaseImage``